SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Append Plot to Graph
 --------------------

-Click on the button *Append To*  to append selected Data to a plot panel on focus.
-Next to this button is a combo box containing available panels names.
+Click on the button *Append To* to add selected data to a plot panel.
+Next to the button is a combo box containing the names of available plot panels.
-Selecting a name from this combo box will set the corresponding lot panel on focus.
-If not plot panel is available, the combo box and button will be disable.
-2D Data cannot be appended to any plot panels .
+Selecting a name from this combo box will move that plot into focus.

+If a plot panel is not available, the combo box and button will be disabled.

+2D Data cannot be appended to any plot panels.
 This operation can only be performed on 1D data and plot panels currently containing 1D data.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ